cloudspaceacademy/cloudspace-workshop/docs/serverless-on-aws.md

 Locate the two occurrences of `YOURACCOUNTID`, you need to replace both of these words with your AWS account ID
 To get that, click the account dropdown at the top right
-click the small icon to copy down the `Account ID` and replace the `YOURACCOUNTID` in the policy code editor. *important* if you use the 'icon' to copy this number, it will remove the `-` in the account number for you :) you need to paste `123456789000` rather than `1234-5678-9000`
+click the small icon to copy down the `Account ID` and replace the `YOURACCOUNTID` in the policy code editor. *important* if you use the 'icon' to copy this number, it will remove the `-` in the account number for you.
+You need to paste `123456789000` rather than `1234-5678-9000`

 You should have something which looks like this, only with your account ID: